dodongvlg/ME400/SOL/0601/ReadMe.md

    2. ToyCar_GoodToTest.launch

-    This launch file is revised one of toycar2.launch file.
+    This launch file is revised one of toycar launch file.
     I rotate a car spwan 180 degrees and move along -y direction good to test in convenient way.

     Try it by replacing 'two_spawn_control.launch' in toycar package in ROS folder